cypress-io/cypress-documentation/source/api/commands/type.md

 ### Typing `tab` key does not work

-Tabbing will be implemented as part of our work on [Native Browser Events](https://github.com/cypress-io/cypress/issues/311) and will support things like multiple tabs, tabbing in reverse, or tabbing to a specific element.
+Tabbing will be implemented as part of our work on {% issue 311 "Native Browser Events" %} and will support things like multiple tabs, tabbing in reverse, or tabbing to a specific element.

-In the meantime, you can use the experimental [cypress-plugin-tab](https://github.com/Bkucera/cypress-plugin-tab) and can thumbs up {% issue 299 "this issue" %}.
+In the meantime, you can use the experimental {% url "cypress-plugin-tab" https://github.com/Bkucera/cypress-plugin-tab %} and can thumbs up {% issue 299 "this issue" %}.

 ## Modifiers